 - Opt for no sound: Auto-play videos in Facebook specifically are automatically muted.
 So until someone taps to unmute they will not hear any sound.
 So your video should capture attention without the use of sound.

-Community Events & Involvement
+Community Events and Involvement

 Types of Content to Post on Twitter